 The University of Hawai'i at Mānoa (UHM) Individualized Supervised Practice Pathway (ISPP) within the Didactic Program in Dietetics (DPD) is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency of the Academy of Nutrition and Dietetics and fulfills the same requirements as a Dietetic Internship.
-The program includes 1,200 hours of supervised practice in various rotation sites.
-Upon successful completion of the UHM ISPP Student or Preceptor Grievances/Complaints ISPP, each student will receive a verification of completion certificate and be eligible to take the national Registration Examination for Dietitians.
+ISPP interns who do not already possess a masters degree are concurrently enrolled in the MS in Nutritional Sciences RDN concentration.
+Admission into the ISPP requires admission or good standing in the MS in Nutritional Sciences program at UHM OR completion of a MS in Nutritional Sciences program.
+The program includes 1,000 hours of supervised practice in various rotation sites.
+Upon successful completion of the UHM ISPP, each student will have earned the MS in Nutritional Sciences RDN concentration and receive a verification of completion certificate and be eligible to take the national Registration Examination for Dietitians.

 - The UHM ISPP is only available to graduates who were not matched in the D & D Digital match in the current year or within the past five years (proof required) but who possess a Didactic Program in Dietetics (DPD) Verification Statement.